 Why it works: While it’s quite a mouthful, the mission statement at Disney is as expansive as the company itself.
 The entire statement hinges on people: the people Disney hopes to entertain, as well as the people who make this entertainment possible.

 The final statement, declaring Disney the “world’s premier entertainment company,” instills pride in employees and solidifies the company’s place as one of the largest entertainment companies in the world.
-With an annual revenue that tops $30 billion, this claim is both plausible and inspiring.
+With an annual revenue near $70 billion, this claim is both plausible and inspiring.

 The mission statement: To organize the world’s information and make it universally accessible and useful.